Hampton Roads: Government

-The area consists of ten independent cities and six counties.
+The area consists of nine independent cities and nine counties.
 Each independent city has the powers and responsibilities of a county, including maintaining roads, courts, schools, and public safety.
 Some cities share these responsibilities with an adjoining county.
 Incorporated towns located within counties in Virginia operate with some level of autonomy, with some larger Towns exercising more autonomy than others.

 The localities come together to consult on regional issues.
 Virginia defines regional planning districts by law.
 District members are usually independent cities and counties.
 Localities around the state may belong to more than one Planning District, as their constituents may have interests which cross over individual planning district boundaries.

 The Hampton Roads Planning District Commission (HRPDC) currently includes 16 cities and counties and one incorporated town in Virginia, representing over 1.7 million people.